trilogy-data/pytrilogy/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 Please describe what happened instead.

-## Terraform Code
+## PreQL Code

-If relevant, terraform code sample, either unparseable input or incorrect output.
+The code that produces the error.

 ## Affected Version